theyak/ytmusicapi-php/README.md

 ```

 ### Browser
-Please note that this method requires Firefox to work correctly.
+Please note that this method requires Firefox to work correctly, and even then it's somewhat unreliable.

 * Open a new tab
 * Open the developer tools (Ctrl-Shift-I or Cmd-Shift-I) and select the “Network” tab